 1. Exclusive Pumping Schedule

-Taking the basics of what we learned, we know that you will ideally have 8-10 pumping sessions per 24-hour period at first if you are exclusively pumping breastmilk.
+Taking the basics of what we learned, we know that you will ideally have 8-10 pumping sessions every 24 hours if you are exclusively pumping breastmilk in that first 3-6 months.

-Start first thing in the morning, when you will likely get the most milk.
-From there pump about every 2-3 hours, including throughout the night.
+It is always important to start your pumping sessions first thing in the morning.
+This is when you will usually get the most milk.
+From there pump about every 2-4 hours around the clock.

 2. Schedule For Breastfeeding And Pumping

 Working will require more milk, and therefore more pumping.
-Whereas just having milk stored to help Dad with nightly feedings, or grandparents with date night, will not require as much.
+Whereas just having a freezer stash big enough for Dad to take over the nightly feedings, or grandparents on date night, will not require as much.

 Rather than focusing on how much and how often, base your pumping schedule on your baby’s feeding habits.